EVORA-project/evora-ontology/models/docs/NaturalPartOrigin.md

   countryOfCollection:
     name: countryOfCollection
     description: The geographical location where the sample was collected in situ.
-      Used for Nagoya/CBD; equivalent to "country of origin".
+      Used for Nagoya/CBD; equivalent to 'country of origin'.
     title: country of collection
     close_mappings:
     - dct:spatial